Skip to content

 element_styles = computed_styles[element]

-# Check for explicit backgrounds
+# Check for BOTH background-color AND background

 bg_value = element_styles["background"]["value"]